max-mapper/get-dat/markdown/02-tabular-datasets.md

 ```
 $ dat import people.json --key=name -d people
-Wrote [+0, -0].
-No changes were made.
 ```

-Dat only writes new data if the data has changed.
-And because we're using a unique key, running `dat export -d people` shows no duplicates.
+Because we're using a unique key, running `dat export -d people` shows no duplicates.

 If you update Alice's age to `36` and run `dat import` again, dat will update 1 row—Alice's.